What is CRIM?

 What happens when there is an exempt residence and the owner dies or does not live there?

-It is important to note that even if a residence has already been approved for a CRIM exemption, the CRIM exemption expires retroactively. expires is not exempted when the owner dies.
-The same applies when the owner ceases to have the property as a principal residence.
-This means that when the property is transferred to the heirs or the new owner, the CRIM will collect any amount owed. retroactively any amount owed.
-This debt will be for the years prior to death (in the case of inheritance) or the move (in the case of sale and purchase) and will include interest and penalties.
-It is therefore very important that, in cases of inheritance, the Transfer of Inheritance is initiated as soon as possible.
-At Abogado Notario Online we can take care of these legal formalities.
+It is important to note that even when a residence has already been approved for CRIM exemption, the exemption expires when the owner dies.
+The same occurs when the owner ceases to have the property as a principal residence.
+This means that when the property is transferred to the heirs or to the new owner, the CRIM will retroactively collect any amount owed.
+Said debt will be for the years prior to the death (in case of inheritance) or the move (in case of purchase and sale) and will include interest and penalties.
+Therefore, it is very important that, in cases of inheritance, the Transfer of Inheritance is initiated as soon as possible.
+At Abogado Notario Online we can take care of these legal procedures.

 How can I make sure my primary residence is exempt?

 In order for the principal residence exemption to apply, it is necessary for the owner to have signed an Application for Tax Exemption.
 Such an application is normally submitted to the CRIM at the time of a sale, particularly when it is made by means of a mortgage.
 That is, the custom is that the financial institution is responsible for submitting the application to the CRIM.
 However, in those transactions without a mortgage, it is the owner's responsibility to verify that the exoneration has been submitted.

 What should I do if I buy a second property?

 In case you acquire a second property, which you will not use as your main residence, it is necessary to file a Change of Ownership Application.
 In this way, the CRIM will be able to calculate your property tax liability.

 Remember that the exemption referred to above is for the primary residence only.
 Failure to submit a Change of Ownership Application may result in negative consequences.
 In this case, the agency may charge you not only back taxes but also interest and penalties.